Consensys/mythx-docs/docs/source/getting-started/index.rst

    .. image:: img/success.png
       :width: 50%

-.. note:: You can link your Ethereum account through `MetaMask <https://metamask.io>`_, a browser-based wallet application, by navigating to your *profile* section and clicking the "Link Ethereum Address" link.
-After you sign the request, the active address will be associated with your account and be used for any plans you may purchase using crypto.
+.. note:: It is recommended that you link your Ethereum account to your profile as you will use this credential along with your password to access the MythX Api via client tools such as Remix.

    .. image:: img/metamask1.png
       :width: 50%